JohannFaustVIII/SpringCloudPlayground/NOTES.md

 And now some theory (because I didn't check it)...
 If `@ManyToOne` is expected to be the owner of relationship, it can't define
 `mappedBy` and can have defined `@JoinColumn`.
 Other side, with `@OneToMany` is expected to set `insertable` and `updatable` properties to false.
 That way of declaring relation is supposed to produce more `UPDATE` statements.

+## When to use @ControllerAdvice?

+`@ControllerAdvice` is used to define a class handling exceptions from controllers.
+In simple words: to define global exception handler instead of defining exception handling in each controller separately.